TranslucentTB/TranslucentTB/Readme.md

 ![taskbar images](https://i.imgur.com/QMnfswp.png)

 ## Add to Startup
 To add TTB to startup, run the application through the command line with `TranslucentTB.exe --startup` to automatically add it to the Windows Registry and thus make it start automatically at subsequent boots.
-We\'re working on making the process easier.
+It also possible to do so via the tray icon's context menu.

 ## Features
 TranslucentTB supports multiple taskbar states and dynamic taskbar states.